cproctor/bba/content/assignments/omni-animal.md

 Use the <a class="module" href="{filename}/modules/lasercutter.md">laser cutter</a> to fabricate your design.
 As cardboard is cheap, robust, and easy to work with, it makes an excellent prototyping material.
 Always cut your initial iterations with cardboard.
 Consider cutting a prototype before you have finalized your design--many people find physical prototypes help their design work.

-Use cardboard to cut initial iterations and switch to wood only once you have finalized the design of the Omni-Animal.
-This means also that the universal snap fit might not work well in the cardboard.
-Ignore that until you switch to wood.
-Remember though that the switch from cardboard to wood might require small adjustments in the size of gaps.
-You can import the template provided below into CorelDraw.

 ### Build
 Once you have a final prototype, cut your final pieces out of plywood and assemble them.
 Note that cardboard's rigidity and thickness will not perfectly match plywood, so save time for final tweaks.